Workstudy2023/Project-5/README.md

 The child processes try to request or release a resource.
 Additionally, potentially terminate after a quarter of a second.
 The parent process manages the created children.
 It checks if there is a deadlock when granting resources, if so it resolves the deadlock by progressively removing children.

+## Deadlock Policy
+When we detect a deadlock in our system, we first determine if we can satisify any ongoing resource requests.
+If the deadlock persists, we try to remove the deadlock by removing the most recent child.
+In other words, the child that's done the least amount of work.

 ## Run the oss program: